-Whether you are new to trading or consider yourself an experienced trader, you may have heard your favourite Crypto YouTubers or social media influencers mention Bitcoin “Hash Ribbons” from time to time.
-If you’ve ever wondered what this indicator can tell you or how it works, then this is the blog post for you!
+Whether you are new to trading or consider yourself an experienced trader, you may have heard your favorite Crypto YouTubers or social media influencers mention Bitcoin ‘Hash Ribbons’.

 What are Hash Ribbons?

-Hash Ribbons, simply put, allow you to visualise the Hash Rate to perform technical analysis on this data using a combination of algorithms which are typically combined into an indicator you can add to your Bitcoin charts in platforms like TradingView.com.
+Hash Ribbons allow you to visualise the Hash Rate to perform technical analysis on this data.
+Hash Ribbons usesing a combination of algorithms, typically combined into an indicator you can add to your Bitcoin charts in platforms like TradingView.com.

-It is normal for the Hash Rate to fluctuate every day as new mining devices are powered up or devices are powered down on the Bitcoin network but big swings in the Hash Rate can often be an edge to determine potential Bitcoin price movements.
+It is normal for the Hash Rate to fluctuate every day as new mining devices are powered up or devices are powered down on the Bitcoin network.
+But big swings in the Hash Rate can be an edge to determine potential Bitcoin price movements.

 How can I trade with Hash Ribbons?

 We’ll take a look at the most popular Hash Ribbon indicator on TradingView at the moment.

 This indicator works by taking the raw Hash Rate data at the end of each day and plotting this as two lines on a chart: a faster 30-day MA (Moving Average) and a slower 60-day MA.